Diving cylinder: Pressure monitoring

-The internal pressure of a diving cylinder is measured at several stages during use.
-It is checked before filling, monitored during filling and checked when filling is completed.
+The pressure of the contents of a diving cylinder is used as an indication of the amount of gas contained by the cylinder.
+It is measured at several stages during filling.
+It is checked before filling, monitored during filling, and checked when filling is completed.
 This can all be done with the pressure gauge on the filling equipment.

-Pressure is also generally monitored by the diver.
+Pressure in a scuba cylinder is also monitored by the diver during a dive.
 Firstly as a check of contents before use, then during use to ensure that there is enough left at all times to allow a safe completion of the dive, and often after a dive for purposes of record keeping and personal consumption rate calculation.
+Bell emergency gas supplies are monitored from the bell gas panel using pressure gauges and may also use an electronic contents gauge which transmits the pressures to a surface control panel.

 The pressure is also monitored during hydrostatic testing to ensure that the test is done to the correct pressure.

-Most diving cylinders do not have a dedicated pressure gauge, but this is a standard feature on most diving regulators, and a requirement on all filling facilities.
+Most diving cylinders do not have a dedicated pressure gauge, but they are a standard feature on most diving regulators, and a requirement on all filling facilities.

+An alternative method of monitoring cylinder pressure during a dive is by means of a wireless pressure transmitter on the regulator first stage monitored by an air-integrated dive computer.

 There are two widespread standards for pressure measurement of diving gas.
-In the United States and perhaps a few other places the pressure is measured in pounds per square inch (psi), and the rest of the world uses bar.
+In the United States the pressure is measured in pounds per square inch (psi), and most of the rest of the world uses bar.
 Sometimes gauges may be calibrated in other metric units, such as kilopascal (kPa) or megapascal (MPa), or in atmospheres (atm, or ATA), particularly gauges not actually used underwater.

+Size

+The most common dimension considered is the capacity for gas storage, but linear dimensions, mass and buoyancy are also important when carried by the diver.